 Faced with the ecological degradation of their land and the loss of their livestock, Maasai livelihoods have become increasingly vulnerable, exacerbating an already precarious situation.

 We set out to partner with organizations addressing these interrelated challenges affecting communities and wildlife.
-One such organization was Basecamp Explorer Kenya (BCEK)- a responsible tourism company that has operated in Kenya since 1998.
+One such organization was Basecamp Explorer Kenya (BCEK)- a responsible tourism company that has operated in Kenya since 1998 (In 2021, Basecamp Explorer Kenya merged with Saruni Lodges and Camps and is now Saruni Basecamp).
 Since its inception, BCEK and its non-profit foundation, Basecamp Explorer Foundation (BCEF), have implemented community-led projects that protect lands and wildlife while simultaneously creating livelihoods opportunities for communities.